uetchy/niconico/README.md

 ### new Nicovideo([session])

 Returns a nicovideo agent.
-If a session given, the agent authenticate as a signed user.
+If a session is given, the agent will be authenticated and act as a signed user.

 #### session